NTIA/scos-actions/README.md

 within the package or create a docker image with the necessary files.
 You can host the docker image as a [GitHub package](
 <https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages>
 ).
-Then, when running scos-sensor, set the environment variable `BASE_IMAGE=<image tag>`.
+Then, when running SCOS Sensor, set the environment variable `BASE_IMAGE=<image tag>`.

 ## License